 Ingredients:

-1/4 cup plus 2 tablespoons hot mango chutney, such as Crosse & Blackwell brand, large pieces of mango chopped
+1/4 cup plus 4 teaspoons hot mango chutney, such as Crosse & Blackwell brand, large pieces of mango chopped

-4 (5 to 6 ounce) salmon fillets with skin
+4 (5 to 6 ounce) wild caught salmon fillets with skin (wild salmon burgers can substitute)

 3/4 teaspoon salt, divided into ¼ and ½ teaspoon of salt